Content moderation at TikTok: b*obs, or no b*obs?

 The challenge is not how to identify what good vs. bad look like, but how to operationalize and enforce opinions at scale

 The other day, I wrote a post about sex and thinking where I briefly touched upon some of the work I did while at TikTok and I received some questions about it.
 I thought I would write about content policy and why moderation is so hard.
 I will go into maybe 0.01% of the challenges TT is dealing with.
-I won’t go into too much detail because I don’t want to get canceled in this industry, and respect my former employer :) I still believe sharing experiences and being transparent will always be valuable, which is why I decided to write this post.
+I won’t go into too much detail but I will share some general learnings as I feel like there aren’t enough nuanced discussions about this topic out there :)

 This post will cover: